Question: "What is the church?"

 The church is the body of Christ, of which He is the head.
 Ephesians 1:22–23 says, “And God placed all things under his feet and appointed him to be head over everything for the church, which is his body, the fullness of him who fills everything in every way.”
 The body of Christ is made up of all believers in Jesus Christ from the day of Pentecost (Acts 2) until Christ’s return.
 Biblically, we may regard the church in two ways, as the universal church or as the local church.

 The universal church consists of everyone, everywhere, who has a personal relationship with Jesus Christ.
-“For we were all baptized by one Spirit into one body—whether Jews or Greeks, slave or free—and we were all given the one Spirit to drink” (1 Corinthians 12:13).
+“For we were all baptized by one Spirit so as to form one body—whether Jews or Gentiles, slave or free—and we were all given the one Spirit to drink” (1 Corinthians 12:13).
 This verse says that anyone who believes is part of the body of Christ and has received the Spirit of Christ as evidence.
 All those who have received salvation through faith in Jesus Christ comprise the universal church.

 In summary, the church is not a building or a denomination.
 According to the Bible, the church is the body of Christ—all those who have placed their faith in Jesus Christ for salvation (John 3:16; 1 Corinthians 12:13).
 Local churches are gatherings of people who claim the name of Christ.
 Members of a local church may or may not be members of the universal church, depending on the genuineness of their faith.
 The local church is where believers can fully apply the “body” principles of 1 Corinthians chapter 12—encouraging, teaching, and building one another up in the knowledge and grace of the Lord Jesus Christ.